ytaa2021/MLSoccerPredictions/README.md

 ## Discussion

 We used the European Soccer Database and filtered out the teams that did not belong to England, France, Italy, Spain, or Germany.
 We created 2 models, a NN that only considers the ID numbers of both teams and another model that considers a team's head-to-head history.
 It should be noted that there are stats that cannot be measured, such as player morale, which plays a large role in determining how a player does in a given match (Shum 2020)[^5].
 Our comparison will focus on the accuracy of the two models we created, as well as the models featured in the Introduction.
 Running the simple model produces an accuracy of ~55%.
 This is simply due to the fact that all the network has to refer to the underlying understanding it comes to of how good a team is based purely on the matches on which it is trained.
 Because it has no other data to refer to, these predictions understand each team to be a fixed non-varying entity over time.
+It is also possible that the model is trying to find a non-existant pattern in the team's ID numbers.

 Looking at Fig. 3,